2018 Caroline Wozniacki tennis season: China Open

 Wozniacki then played the China Open.
 In the first round, she defeated Belinda Bencic, who had a small advantage on head-to-head, in straight sets.
 Then she defeated Petra Martić for the second time this year in straight sets.
 In the third round, She successfully defeated Anett Kontaveit, who defeated the Dann at Montreal in straight sets.
 In the semifinals, she upset local favourite Wang Qiang in straight sets.
 In the final, she successfully held off Anastasija Sevastova to win the China Open title for the second time in her career without losing a set.
 This was also her first Premier Mandatory level title since winning the 2011 BNP Paribas Open and her 30th WTA title.

 Year-end Championships

 WTA Finals

 After reaching the quarterfinals in Beijing in her last tournament, Wozniacki became the fifth player to secure Singapore spot.
 As the second seed, she led the White Group, alongside Petra Kvitová, Elina Svitolina and Karolína Plíšková.
-However, her road to defend her title didn't start very well.
+However, her road to defend her title did not start very well.
 In her first round robin match, she lost to World No. 7 Karolína Plíšková in straight sets after saving two match points.
 She then defeated Petra Kvitová in three sets before was upset by Elina Svitolina.
 The outcome made her finished third in the group, which meant she was unable to advance into the semifinals.

 After eliminating in the round robin, Wozniacki announced that she was diagnosed with Rheumatoid arthritis, but would like to become a role model for people with the condition.
 Nevertheless, she still finished the season as World No. 3.